DilmurodMak/booking_web_app/README.md

-# Airbnb Clone Project
+# ConferenceHub Project

-A full-stack Airbnb clone application with React frontend and Node.js/Express backend.
+A full-stack application with React frontend and Node.js/Express backend.

 ## Deployment to Heroku